Guides Kettlebells Training Equipment

 Let’s get going.

-Kettlebells vs Barbells – Which One Should You Use.
-Both kettlebells and barbells are great for weight training and are terrific pieces of fitness equipment.
+Kettlebells vs Barbells – Which One Should You Use? — Both kettlebells and barbells are great for weight training and are terrific pieces of fitness equipment.
 However, kettlebells are more suitable for circuit workouts and functional training, while barbells are the clear choice for strength training.

 What is a Kettlebell?

 Over the last few years, the kettlebell has come out of the shadows and is now one of the market’s most looked-for fitness equipment pieces.
 Basically, kettlebells are cast iron weights that have a handle on top of them and usually a bottom that’s either completely rounded, oval, or kind of square.
-If you’ve ever been to a fitness class or a circuit workout, it’s likely that you’ve seen people using kettlebells for all sorts of athletic, explosive movements.

 With that said, kettlebells can also be used for traditional strength exercises such as lateral raises, bicep curls, and Romanian deadlifts; however they’re not as popular amongst the Olympic weightlifting and powerlifting community.